ValeryBruniaux/md2htmlpdf/README.md

 # How to use md2htmlpdf ?

-md2htmlpdf requires 1 or 3 arguments
+md2htmlpdf requires 1 or 3 arguments.

 Usage with 1 argument : md2htmlpdf markdownFile.md
 Example : md2htmlpdf examples/proportionnalite.md